micado-scale/docs/user_documentation/rst/application_description.rst

 ~~~

 To instantiate MiCADO workers on a cloud through Google interface, please use
 the template below.
-Currently, only **Terraform** has support for Azure,
+Currently, only **Terraform** has support for Google Cloud,
 so Terraform must be enabled as in :ref:`customize`, and the interface must
 be set to Terraform as in the example below.